knockout/tko/README.md

  [![Build Status](https://secure.travis-ci.org/brianmhunt/knockout-secure-binding.png?branch=master)](https://travis-ci.org/brianmhunt/knockout-secure-binding)

-Knockout Secure Binding (KSB) adds a `data-sbind` binding provider, a drop-in alternative to `data-bind`, that does not violate the restrictions imposed by the default *script-src*
-[Content Security Policy](http://www.w3.org/TR/CSP/).
+Knockout Secure Binding (KSB) adds a binding provider that looks for the property `data-sbind`.
+It is a drop-in alternative to `data-bind`, but KSB does not violate the restrictions imposed by the default *script-src* [Content Security Policy](http://www.w3.org/TR/CSP/).

 This project exists because Knockout's `data-bind` uses `new Function` to parse bindings, as discussed in [knockout/knockout#903](https://github.com/knockout/knockout/issues/903).

-This is not to say that any particular binding is free of such a call to this or other CSP-restricted functions.
-This only deals with the parsing portion.

 Language